maforget/ComicRackCE/README.md

 >[!TIP]
 >* Before installing the Community Edition, uninstalling the original ComicRack is suggested to avoid duplicates in the Open With menu.
->* An updated version of the [Backup Manager](https://github.com/maforget/cr-backup-manager) is provided to help you backup your database.
+>* There is now a built-in [Backup Manager](https://github.com/maforget/ComicRackCE/wiki/Backup-Manager) to help you backup your database.
 >* Use the News window within the application to stay informed about the latest builds.
 >* Check the [ComicRackCE wiki](https://github.com/maforget/ComicRackCE/wiki) for additional tips and information.